-Workflow:The course will take place as a hybrid/online event, using remote connection to the VSC-3 cluster (all participants will get a temporary training user account).
+Workflow:The course will take place as an online event, using remote connection to the VSC-3 cluster (all participants will get a temporary training user account).

 Skills to be gained:At the end of the course the student will be able to: